Taras Shevchenko National University of Kyiv: Saint Vladimir Imperial University of Kiev

-Saint Vladimir Imperial University of Kyiv was founded in 1834 by Nicholas I of Russia (r.
+Saint Vladimir Imperial University of Kiev was founded in 1834 by Nicholas I of Russia (r.
 1825–1855), and was named after Vladimir the Great, the 10/11th century ruler of Kievan Rus'.
-The university's name was chosen by the authorities of the Russian Empire, where the role of Orthodox Christianity was immense; the choice of name was a reflection of Kyiv as the cradle of Eastern Christianity for the Empire.
+The university's name was chosen by the authorities of the Russian Empire, where the role of Orthodox Christianity was immense; the choice of name was a reflection of Kiev as the cradle of Eastern Christianity for the Empire.

 The university benefited from assets transferred from Vilnius University and a lyceum in Kremenets (Volhynian Governorate, today Western Ukraine), which was closed in the aftermath of the November Uprising of 1830.
 The first 62 students started their studies at the university in 1834, in its one faculty, the Faculty of Philosophy, which had two departments: the Department of History and Philology and the Department of Physics and Mathematics.
 There were new additions to the original department in 1835 and 1847: the Faculty of Law and the Faculty of Medicine.
 Later on, the original Faculty of Philosophy was divided into two separate units: the Faculty of History and Philology and the Faculty of Natural Sciences.
 There were no more additions to the number of departments until the 1920s.

 An early 20th-century Russian postcard picturing Saint Vladimir University in Kyiv.

 The walls of the main building are painted in red while the tops and bottoms of its columns are painted black.
-Ukrainian composer Mykola Leontovych's "Shchedryk" was premiered at the Kyiv University on December 26, 1916, by the university's choir directed by Oleksandr Koshyts.
+Ukrainian composer Mykola Leontovych's "Shchedryk" was premiered at the Kiev University on December 26, 1916, by the university's choir directed by Oleksandr Koshyts.